jcurtis4207/MASH/README.md

 The up and down arrow keys cycle through the command history, which has a hardcoded size of 10.

+The key combo Alt+. inserts the last argument from the last entered command.

+If present, a file named '.mash_aliases' in the user's home folder can supply command aliases.

 ### Built-ins
 The current built-in functions are:
 * cd